Raghu6798/Traffic_Impact_Analysis/Description.md

 docker run -it --entrypoint /bin/bash -v C:\Users\Raghu\Downloads\Traffic_Analysis_Agent\docs:/app/docs -e GOOGLE_API_KEY="********************************" -e HEADLESS_MODE="true" tia-agent

- North 38.94185,West -104.62124 , East -104.59881 , South 38.93259 are the rectangular box coordinates and the region of interest , traffic volume data at the intersection of Meridian and Woodman road, is C:\Users\Raghu\Downloads\Traffic_Analysis_Agent\docs\Intersection_2.csv ,  run the simulation using sumo command
+North 38.94185,West -104.62124 , East -104.59881 , South 38.93259 are the rectangular box coordinates and the region of interest , traffic volume data at the intersection of Meridian and Woodman road, is C:\Users\Raghu\Downloads\Traffic_Analysis_Agent\Traffic_Impact_Analysis\docs\Intersection_2.csv ,  run the simulation using sumo command

+North 38.94185,West -104.62124 , East -104.59881 , South 38.93259 are the rectangular box coordinates and the region of interest , traffic volume data at the intersection of Meridian and Woodman road, is app/docs/Intersection_2.csv